foundersandcoders/coursebook/documents/precourse.md

 _Task:_
 + Build a calculator.
 This is one of the "Advanced Front End Development Projects" on [Free Code Camp](https://www.freecodecamp.com/challenges/build-a-javascript-calculator).
 Having a look at their guidelines might help you to get started.

 Rather than using Codepen or JS Fiddle, you should do this directly with your text editor, terminal and browser.
-Start by creating your repo on GitHub and try to stick to the command line for adding, committing and pushing your changes as you go.
+Start by creating your repo on GitHub and stick to the command line for adding, committing and pushing your changes as you go.

 Make sure to host your project on GitHub pages.
-Remember, no frameworks :wink:

-If anyone has already made a calculator and feels that they need a different challenge, please message one of us on there.
-Have fun, and don't hesitate to use your gitter channel!
+If anyone has already made a calculator and feels that they need a different challenge, please message one of us.
+Have fun, and don't hesitate to use your Slack channel!

-### Fun optional extras

-We do not expect you to do more than what is listed above, but if you have any extra time and would like some more things to look at, here are a few [interesting resources](./optional-extras.md) that you could look at for fun.